A Letter from Matt Smith, Chairman of Royalty Flow

 Key Financial Facts on the FBT Eminem Royalties:

-- Royalty Flow has the option to buy up to 25% of the FBT royalties.
-Shareholders can earn dividends based on the future performance of the Eminem royalties.
+Royalty Flow intends to buy the 25% of the FBT royalties already acquired by parent company Royalty Exchange.
+Shareholders can earn dividends based on the future performance of the Eminem royalties..

 Before we dive into the detailed financials of the catalog, let's talk more about music royalties...